 Furthermore, a custom-built online store provides more ways to create a unique shopping experience that fits your preferences.
 Admittedly, however, it can potentially be challenging to build and maintain.

-One of the easiest ways to create an online store is to use a site builder like Zyro.
+One of the easiest ways to start an online store is to use a site builder like Hostinger.
 It’s a beginner-friendly platform that allows you to design a website without any coding knowledge.